michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0082.md

 - v: make a parody of
 - v: make a spoof of or make fun of
 ### Family
-parody: parodied, parodies, parodist, parodying+;parodist: parodists
+- parody: parodied, parodies, parodist, parodying+
+- parodist: parodists
 ### Examples
 - An earlier episode placed Paper Boi on a fictional news panel show with parody commercials to break up the show’s segments.
 - He's been the subject of fake news stories, books, comics - and a parody of the Book of Genesis.